 How do you feel about comma splices?

-Joe here: Liz couldn’t think of a practice and assigned me the job.
+Joe here: Liz couldn’t think of a writing exercise for today and assigned me the job.
 This was a mistake.

 While Liz loves grammatical rules, I love to stretch them to their breaking point (and often beyond).
 So today, I’d like you to write your practice in one extremely long, comma-splice-free sentence.
 I’ll show you: